-The Northern Ireland Breast Screening Programme is for women who have no signs or symptoms of breast disease.
+The Northern Ireland breast screening programme is for women who have no signs or symptoms of breast disease.

 If you are registered with a GP and the practice has your correct details, then you will automatically receive an invitation.
 You don't need to contact anyone but it is important your GP has your correct details.

 You can contact the local screening unit if you think you are due a mammogram.

 If you are over 70 you will stop receiving screening invitations.

-If your appointment date, time or location don’t suit, you can ask for a new appointment by contacting your screening unit
+If your appointment date, time or location don’t suit, you can ask for a different appointment by contacting your screening unit.

+Breast screening is by appointment only.
 The screening programme does not operate on a walk-in basis.
 If you are concerned about your breast health you should contact your GP immediately.

 Breast screening locations